csparks113/Morse-Code-App/docs/refactor-notes.md

    - Stage package installs + Expo prebuild smoke so we know the JSI modules compile in dev client and EAS profiles.
    - Layer instrumentation on current keyer + OutputsService paths to capture touch-to-output latency (audio, haptics, flash, torch) with p50/p95/jitter aggregates recorded in the developer console.
    - Draft the orchestrator contract (prep/engage/release/cancel/timeline offset + telemetry hooks) ahead of implementation.
-   - Guardrail: `react-native-audio-api@0.8.2` enforces RN >=0.76, so contributors must stay on Expo SDK 54 / RN 0.81+; flag any local envs lagging behind before integration.
-   - Note: module also adds FFmpeg xcframeworks + Android Oboe/foreground-service wiring, and Nitro Haptics pulls in `react-native-nitro-modules`; capture these in the install checklist so Expo prebuild scripts stay deterministic.
+   - Guardrail: `react-native-audio-api@0.8.2` enforces RN >=0.76 and its Expo config plugin enables background audio/foreground-service hooks by default; review and override those options if we do not want to request background media permissions in production.
+   - Capture the Android overrides we need: raise `AudioAPI_compileSdkVersion/targetSdkVersion` to 34 and `AudioAPI_ndkVersion` to Expo's NDK (26.1+) via root project `ext` so builds stay on the supported toolchain.
+Install `react-native-worklets@~0.6.0` alongside the audio stack.
+   - Note: the iOS pod vendors FFmpeg xcframeworks (~30 MB) and the Android side packages Oboe plus a foreground service; keep an eye on binary size and Play Store foreground-service policies.
+   - Nitro path: `react-native-nitro-haptics@0.1.0` + `react-native-nitro-modules` (0.24.x) require New Architecture, minSdk 23, compile 34/target 35, and NDK 27.1.
+Plan to run Nitrogen codegen during prebuild and leave `newArchEnabled` true in Expo configs.
 2. Audio + haptics: integrate react-native-audio-api and react-native-nitro-haptics with oscillator warm-up hooks.
 3. Visual channels: rebuild FlashOverlay with Reanimated UI worklets and wire torch control via expo-torch.
 4. Orchestration: add an OutputsOrchestrator service and rewire session/practice hooks plus toggles.